bfmartin/fvwm-config-on-openbsd/README.md

 * screen capture
 * screen saver
 * conky
-* whatever else you want

 ## Thanks

 Thanks to the many people who provided docs and example configurations.

-Your feedback and ideas are welcome.
+Feedback and ideas are always welcome.